The Number of the Beast Is 666: Plot

 Graham has a therapy session with Bedelia Du Maurier (Gillian Anderson), explaining that he is starting to imagine himself committing the murders by "The Tooth Fairy".
 Bedelia states that Lecter (Mads Mikkelsen) planned for Graham to have a family so he could it take away from him, even noting that she herself will be eaten someday by Lecter.
 Graham wonders if Lecter is in love with him, and Bedelia confirms it and asks if he also has feelings for Lecter.
 He does not respond.

-Lecter talks with Crawford (Laurence Fishburne), deeming Graham as the "Lamb of God" and that his "wrath" should be of concern to them.
+Lecter talks with Crawford (Laurence Fishburne), deeming Graham the "Lamb of God" and saying that his "wrath" should be of concern to them.
 Crawford later meets with Graham and Bloom (Caroline Dhavernas) to work on a plan to find "The Tooth Fairy".
-Graham wants to make a meeting with Freddie Lounds (Lara Jean Chorostecki) where he will provoke the killer out of hiding by talking badly about him but they feel he needs someone with him.
-During this, Dr. Chilton (Raúl Esparza) meets with Lecter to call him out for Lecter sending refuted claims about Chilton on The American Journal of Psychiatry.
+Graham wants to arrange a meeting with Freddie Lounds (Lara Jean Chorostecki), where he will provoke the killer out of hiding by talking badly about him, but they feel he needs someone with him.
+During this, Dr. Chilton (Raúl Esparza) meets with Lecter to call him out for sending refuted claims about Chilton to The American Journal of Psychiatry.

 The team uses Graham and Chilton for an interview with Lounds, where they claim that "The Tooth Fairy" is a "vicious, perverted, sexual failure" and a product of incest.
 They then take a photograph of them, and Lounds publishes their insulting remarks.
 Dolarhyde (Richard Armitage) reads the interview and is angry.
 However, instead of kidnapping Graham, he actually kidnaps Chilton and takes him to his house.
 Dolarhyde glues a naked Chilton to a chair, where Chilton feels he is being "burned".
 Dolarhyde, wearing a mask, starts taunting a frightened Chilton.